Penn State vs. Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Illinois Stats and Trends

-- Illinois is 2-3 against the spread and 2-3 overall in games when it scores more than 13.8 points.
+- Illinois is 2-3 against the spread and 2-3 overall when the team records more than 13.8 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.